 Mark specialises in representing people who have suffered serious head injuries as a result of accidents or assaults.
 He has particular expertise in acting on behalf of clients who are in a minimally conscious state (MCS) as well as cases where the client has suffered a serious brain injury through criminal assault (CICA claims).
 Mark places a high importance upon securing early rehabilitation for clients, and is dedicated to achieving interim payments where possible so they can begin the rehabilitation process.

 Mark also acts on behalf of adults who have suffered abuse by clinicians, psychotherapists and counsellors and took a pioneering role in pursuing such cases over the last 20 years.

 Mark has, for a large part of his legal career, been closely associated with Headway, the brain injury association, he is a former Chair of York Headway and is now Chair of Headway Yorkshire East Coast.
-Mark is also former chair and a present committee member of the Yorkshire Acquired Brain Injury Forum.
+Mark is also former chair and committee member of the Yorkshire Acquired Brain Injury Forum.

 Contact Mark Hollinghurst on 01302 279750 or send him an email.